Identity Cloud

 The requests in the collection are split into different features.
 To run the calls for a feature, open the relevant folder, and run each request in sequence.

 Note that intelligent access and identity profiles have additional functionality.
-See each section for details.
+Refer to each section for details.

 Intelligent access